 Aligned instructional practice requires careful, intentional planning.
 Different lessons will require different types of activities, questions, and scaffolds so that students can experience the full intent of the standards.
 This question asks teachers to identify which instructional practices are planned, based on what's been included in the lesson plan.

-b) This assignment asks students to write an essay "using only the information in the articles."
-This writing assignment will show whether the students understand the texts by requiring them to pull evidence from it.
+b) This assignment asks students to write an essay "using evidence from the text."
+This writing assignment will show whether the students understand the text by requiring them to pull evidence from it to support the argument they make.